robot5000-design/ms3/documentation/testing.md

     2. Check that all carousel sizes slide automatically.
 There are 4 sizes at 3 breakpoints, medium, large and extra-large.
 One image at screen size smaller than medium, two images at screen size smaller than large, three images at screen size smaller than extra-large and four images at screen size greater than extra-large. __PASS__

     3. Check that carousel images link to the correct movie at each carousel size. __PASS__

+    4. Check links in the tables go to the correct users and reviews. __PASS__

 - TC05